At Lurie Children’s, Surgeon Offers a Cure for Baby with Rare Liver Disorder

 “It was a small celebration, not over-the-top like we usually do, but it was really special and one I’ll remember forever,” Danielle said.

-Today, Griffin is a lively 18-month old who loves snuggling his stuffed animals and chasing his older brother, Mikey, around the house.
+Today, Griffin is a lively two-year-old who loves snuggling his stuffed animals and chasing his older brother, Mikey, around the house.
 He returns to Lurie Children’s just a few times a year for follow-ups with Dr. Superina.

 “All his bloodwork is coming back great,” said Mike.
 “We don’t expect any surprises; he’s healthy and happy and we couldn’t be more grateful.”